ankur1163/learn-graphql/tutorials/frontend/angular-apollo/tutorial-site/content/setup.md

 3. Install dependencies and run the "static" app
     - `npm install`
     - `npm start`
+    Note - You might face issues in typescript.
+As this repo requires certain version of typescript.
+SO, make sure , you do npm ci instead of npm install
 4. Signup/login as a user to load the todo app page

 This is what you should see after the steps above: